RuiGao9/GoodnessOfFitModel/README.md

 - `R2`: coefficient of determination<br>
 - `E`: coefficient of efficiency<br>
 - `MSE`: Mean Squared Error<br>
-- `RSD`: The standard deviation of the residual
+- `RSD`: The standard deviation of the residual<br>
+- `CV`: The coefficient of variation regarding the residual between the "true" and prediction values

 # Brief introduction of this repository
 Two input vectors, observations and estimations, are supposed to be provided at least, and another two, “type_statistic” and “residual” are optional.
 As a result, t score, p value, and the selected goodness-of-fit statistic are returned by this python function.
 This python function package mainly contains 3 parts: residual plot (optional), goodness-of-fit statistics, and the student’s t test (optional).